Revival Catalyst Guide for Dragonflight (10.0.7)

 When Will the Revival Catalyst Be Available in Dragonflight?

-The Revival Catalyst will be available on live servers with the launch of Patch 10.0.5 on January 24, 2023, in the Americas and one day later in Europe.
+The Revival Catalyst was enabled on live servers with the launch of Patch 10.0.5 on January 24, 2023, in the Americas and one day later in Europe.

 Where to Pick Up the Revival Catalyst Intro Quest?